badogl/badogl/README.md

 - 👋 Hi, I’m @badogl
-- 👀 I’m interested in java
+- 👀 I’m interested in python
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on java
+- 💞️ I’m looking to collaborate on python
 - 📫 How to reach me mail or here

 <!---